eProsima/Fast-DDS-docs/docs/notes.rst

 It also adds the following bug fixes and improvements:

-* Added sliding window to BitmapRange and improvements
+* Added sliding window to BitmapRange
 * Modified default behavior for unknown writers.
 * A `Flush()` method was added to the logger to ensure all info is logged
 * A test for loading `Duration_t` from XML was added